 Food options: A few minutes walk up Germantown Avenue is the hard cider brewery, Young American.
 Also within walking distance is ice cream from Zsa’s and the black-owned bookstore/coffee shop, Uncle Bobbie’s.

-There are loads of other historic homes/sites in Germantown, including Clivedon, Stenton, Grumblethorp, the Lest We Forget Museum, and the Johnson House.
+There are loads of other historic homes/sites in Germantown, including Clivedon, Stenton, Grumblethorp, the Deshler-Morris House, the Lest We Forget Museum (Philadelphia’s Most Thought Provoking Museum: The Lest We Forget Museum of Slavery), and the Johnson House.